German parties make final push for coalition deal

 But Alexander Dobrindt of the Bavarian Christian Social Union (CSU) said: “The hurdles are still big.”

+The SPD made reform of the European Union a priority in campaigning for last September’s federal election, pledging in its manifesto to work for “a better and fairer Europe”.

+The message failed to resonate with voters, however, and the SPD slumped to its worst post-war election result.

-Stung by its worst postwar result in September’s election, the SPD is trying to extract concessions that could win over sceptics among its 443,000 members, who get the final say on whether to move ahead with another tie-up with conservatives.
+Now, the party is trying to extract concessions on domestic policy that could win over sceptics among its 443,000 members, who get the final say on whether to move ahead with another tie-up with the conservatives.

-Merkel’s failure to cobble together a new government more than four months after the election has raised concerns among investors and partner countries at a time when Europe is facing multiple challenges - including the need for euro zone reform and Britain’s looming departure from the European Union.
+Merkel’s failure to cobble together a new government more than four months after the election has raised concerns among investors and partner countries at a time when Europe is facing multiple challenges - including the need for euro zone reform and Britain’s looming departure from the EU.

 Germany could face a new election or an unprecedented minority government if SPD members reject a coalition deal.

-EU Budget Commissioner Guenther Oettinger told the Rheinische Post the parties should finalise a coalition deal as soon as possible, citing pending EU decisions on asylum, banking and budget matters.
+EU Budget Commissioner Guenther Oettinger told the Rheinische Post the parties should finalise a coalition deal as soon as possible for the sake of pending EU decisions on asylum, banking and budget matters.

 The parties agreed on Sunday to invest more than 2 billion euros in social housing by 2021, to spend up to 12 billion euros on expanding broadband and to channel 33 billion euros to municipalities for investments, including in childcare.